Job offer letter template

 This insight is invaluable and can make negotiations much easier by opening up channels of communication; for example, employers can see whether the candidate has opened the letter and can then suggest a call to discuss it.

-4. Use Juro for employment offer letters ⚡
+4. Use Juro for employment offer letters

 Another effective way to improve efficiency and reduce friction during employment offer negotiations is to automate the letters to begin with, making them easy to negotiate directly onto, edit and sign.

-With contract automation software like Juro, users can benefit leave internally and externally facing comments directly onto the offer letter, add additional attachments when requested and see a complete audit trail of the amendments made.
+With contract management software like Juro, users can benefit leave internally and externally facing comments directly onto the offer letter, add additional attachments when requested and see a complete audit trail of the amendments made.
+This helps legal, business and HR teams to quickly agree terms with prospective employees that work for both parties, and with ease.

-How to scale your offer letter workflow
+How to scale your job offer letter workflow

 If your business is hiring at a steady level, onboarding good candidates and meeting its growth targets, you might think that a scalable process isn’t necessary.
-But as the company continues to grow, your current non-scaleable process could suddenly stall.
+But as the company continues to grow, your current process could suddenly stall.

-1. Build the perfect offer letter template 🔧
+1. Build the perfect offer letter template

 We discussed how to perfect your offer letters earlier in this post, but as your business scales, it will be more about perfecting the templates used to create offer letters.